Emerson College: Little Building (80 Boylston Street)

 Emerson College purchased the building in 1994 and converted it into a 750-bed dormitory, which opened in September 1995.
 In 2016, the college unveiled plans to do a complete renovation of the Little Building, which would replace and restore the building's façade and add an additional floor behind the parapet on the top of the building, adding approximately 300 beds.
 The renovated dorm opened for the Fall 2019 semester and now houses up to 1,035 residents.

-The Little Building is home to the schools Student Performance Center, commonly known as the SPC.
+The Little Building is home to the school's Student Performance Center, commonly known as the SPC.
 Located on the Lower Level of the building the space is home to the Judee Wales Watson Theater (formerly the SPC Theatre) and the SPC Black Box, as well as two dance studios, three rehearsal rooms, and a production space.

 2 Boylston Place

-2 Boylston Place is the most recent addition to the campus, It opened in 2017, and contains an 18-story residence hall that houses approximately 375 students.
+2 Boylston Place opened in 2017, and contains an 18-story residence hall that houses approximately 375 students.

+172 Tremont Street

+172 Tremont Street, opened in 2019.
+It connects the Paramount Center and Avery Street spaces with the main campus at the intersection of Tremont and Boylston streets.
+It houses administrative offices, including the Cultural Engagement Center and the Center for Spiritual Life, as well as space for student organizations.

 External programs

 ELA—Hollywood Center (Los Angeles)

 Emerson Los Angeles center, opened in 2014, serves as the college's West Coast campus.

 Situated on Sunset Boulevard (at Gordon St) in Hollywood, the Emerson Los Angeles (ELA) building is a permanent home to Emerson's decades-old Los Angeles program.
 The international design firm Morphosis, headed by Pritzker Prize-winning architect Thom Mayne, designed a signature building incorporating residential, teaching and administrative spaces.
 The 10-story building was opened for the college's winter semester in 2014.
 The new facility accommodates 217 students, approximately twice the number of students that were supported by Emerson's older facility in Burbank.
 The center allows undergraduate students to spend a full fall, spring or summer semester taking classes in Hollywood and participating in a semester-long internship at enterprises related to their field of study.
 In addition, ELA also offers professional training and workplace education for Los Angeles-area professionals who are not enrolled in the college degree programs.

+In late 2025, Emerson College named Emerson alumnus Kenneth Rogers as the inaugural dean of ELA, with his appointment beginning in February 2026.